duckdb/duckdb-web/docs/sql/data_types/enum.md

 ```

 ### Enum Usage
-To use an existing enum, we need to create a table with a column referencing it.
-For example:
+After an enum has been created, it can be used anywhere a standard built-in type is used.
+For example, we can create a table with a column that references the enum.
 ```sql
 -- Creates a table person, with attributes name (string type) and current_mood (mood type) CREATE TABLE person (